mozilla/mig/doc/loader.rst

 Linux specific notes
 ~~~~~~~~~~~~~~~~~~~~
-The loader functions on Linux but not automated installation is available, but
+The loader functions on Linux but no automated installation is available,
 it can be configured to run with a few steps.
+The loader binary needs to be
+installed, and the loader registration key for this instance needs to be in
+``/etc/mig/mig-loader.key``.
+Following this, the loader just needs to be
+setup in cron to run periodically as root.

 Operation
 ---------
 The general operating methodology is as follows:

-As an example, the loader would operate as follows.
 * Once the loader is installed, it periodically requests manifests from the API
 * The loader validates the signature on the manifests using the built-in GPG keys
 * The loader compares these manifests with MIG related files installed